 Whether you need to create or restore a System Restore point, the process should by now be straightforward.
 Similarly, you should be able to refresh Windows 10 in order to speed things up a bit, and use the reset option to create a freshened-up, good as new operating system.

-Regardless of whether you can use System Restore, refresh and reset your PC, or use a rescue and recovery disk, however, it’s a good idea to make regular data backups.
+Regardless of whether you can use System Restore, refresh and reset your PC, or use a Windows PE rescue disk, it’s a good idea to make regular data backups.
 Our guide to making data backups in Windows will help you out here.
+You might also want to check your Windows Experience Index to gauge your PCs’ performance periodically.